|9. How to increase productivity|

 International competitiveness will increase by the same chain of reasons, boosting exports by a combination of lower prices and better quality.
 This in turn should improve the trade balance, reducing the need for aid and providing currency to pay back the possible debt cumulated towards foreign entities.

-GDP is slower than the increase in productivity, a fall in employment
+the increase of GDP is slower than the increase in productivity, a fall

 If a firm dismisses